technoblogy/query-language/README.md

 # A query language and ATtiny database written in uLisp
 This application is a simple query language to allow you to create a database of information about a particular domain, and then write queries to find answers to questions about that domain.
-I wrote it to make a database of information about Microchip ATtiny processors, to allow me to choose the best processor meeting the requirements of a particular project.
+It's written in uLisp, so you could run it on a microcontroller board such as the Adafruit ItsyBitsy M4.
+Because uLisp is compatible with Common Lisp you could alternatively run it on any Common Lisp implementation.

-I give the full ATtiny database here so you can try it out, or extend it with other information such as the price of each chip.
+It includes a sample database of information about Microchip ATtiny processors, to allow you to choose the best processor meeting the requirements of a particular project.
 Note that it doesn't include information about the new ATtiny 0-Series or 1-Series families.

 Alternatively you could use the query language to build an information system for your own application.